Answers to Business Registration Questions

 Registering a business name tells the public - and other businesses - who is doing business under that name.

 The law requires people doing business in Oregon under an assumed name to register it as a public record with the Oregon Secretary of State Corporation Division.
-This registration lets the public know that the holder of the name intends to do business under that name.
-It both aids business owners in establishing their name with other businesses and gives the public contact information for legal proceedings.
-It's just like when you create a business, such as a corporation or limited liability company, the required organization documents must be filed with us.
+It aids business owners in establishing their name with other businesses and gives the public contact information for legal proceedings.
+It's just like when you create a business entity, such as a corporation or limited liability company, the required formation documents must be filed with us.

-Those who do business with an unregistered assumed business name may not have standing in court to pursue or defend legal actions.
-They also may find it difficult to do business, for example, getting licenses, opening bank accounts and entering into contracts.
+Those who operate with an unregistered assumed business name may not have standing in court to pursue or defend legal actions.
+They also will find it difficult to get required licenses, open a bank account, and enter into contracts.

-The business name must be available for registration purposes, meaning that no other business with exactly the same name has an active, or up-to-date, registration with us.
-There can be businesses of record with the same name which are no longer active.
-There can be businesses in other states or countries that do business under that name.
-There can even be businesses in Oregon operating under that name, but have not yet registered.
+A business name is available, for registration purposes, if no other business with the same name has an active registration with us in Oregon.
+A business of record with an inactive registration does not affect name availability.
+There may be businesses in other states or countries that do business under that name, or there may even be businesses in Oregon operating under that name that have not yet registered.

 In short, our records don't include every business that is using a given name.
-If the name is not already taken by an active registration, it’s available for you to register in the public record.
+If the name is not already taken by an active registration, it is available for you to register.

 The law requires the Secretary of State to accept names that are "distinguishable upon the record."
 A business name is distinguishable if it doesn't copy a name already on record.
 A word or even a letter's difference in a name can be enough to tell it apart from another name.